 Trainees and interns DO NOT pay the following taxes:

 - Medicare tax

 Host trainers MUST deduct taxes from every paycheck.
 If your host trainer is not deducting taxes, discuss this with your host trainer and contact MAST if the issue is not resolved.

 When you start your training in the U.S., you will fill out a W-4 form so that your host trainer can estimate what income should be withheld from your wages for tax purposes.
 This is then paid directly to the U.S. Treasury on your behalf.

 Follow these instructions to fill out the W-4 form:

-The W-2 form is issued at the beginning of the year and summarizes your earnings and taxes withheld from you the previous year.
+You will receive a Form W-2 from your host trainer in January.
+This form summarizes your earnings and taxes withheld from you the previous year.
 It usually has four copies: federal copy, state copy, local/city copy, and employee copy.

 If you worked more than one job, you will have a W-2 for each job.
 Make sure you have all W-2s before you file your tax return.

 J-1 trainees and interns are required to file an accurate income tax return every year that they are in the United States.
-If you arrived in December but did not receive any wages in 2018, you must complete and return IRS Form 8843 (PDF).
+Even if you did not earn any money in a given year, you must still complete tax documents.

 - U.S. entry and exit dates for current and all previous visits to the U.S.